ABOUT US

 I’m an aspiring filmmaker/playwright/screenwriter and I’d love mentorship or guidance.
 Can you help?

 I deeply appreciate messages like these, and it means the world that the archive is resonating with you.
 Currently, BWD doesn’t offer formal mentorship.
 However, I’m working on building future opportunities that can better support emerging creatives.
-In the meantime, feel free to stay connected via the newsletter, where I share updates, resources, and opportunities as they arise.
+In the meantime, feel free to stay connected via the newsletter, where I share resources, and opportunities for filmmakers as they arise.